usds/us-forms-system/docs/customizing-the-library/creating-custom-fields-and-widgets.md

 The review page also takes the config file and renders each chapter in an accordion panel.
 Inside a panel, the us-forms-system uses rjsf to render each page in a read-only view.
 This view uses simplified widgets and a different `FieldTemplate` component to render each form field in a definition list.
 The read-only view uses the rjsf `Form` component with no input elements, rendering instead with text.
 When a user on the review page clicks Edit for a form page, the normal widgets are used and a normal form is rendered.

 Each array item on a review page is rendered as read-only, and individual items can be edited independently.
-To accomplish this, the review `ArrayField` component renders each item in the array as it's own rjsf `Form`.
+To accomplish this, the review `ArrayField` component renders each item in the array as its own rjsf `Form`.
 In addition, array fields are taken from the page's read-only view and rendered separately.

 [Back to *Customizing the library*](./README.md)